 165+ graduates have earned straight As qualifying them for membership in the NIACC Hall of Fame.

 600+ students have been honored over the past 18 years through the NIACC Alumni Association’s Pathways to Success program.

 Entrepreneurial Education and Support

-NIACC operates one of the few Pappajohn Entrepreneurial Centers in Iowa, which spurs economic growth by providing programs, services and resources for aspiring and existing business owners.
+NIACC is the only Community College that operates one of five John Pappajohn Entrepreneurial Centers in Iowa which spurs economic growth by providing programs, services and resources for aspiring and existing business owners.

 30% of new business starts in Iowa created locally